How You Too Can Improve Your Perseverance Skills with these 10 Tips

 Now that you know you have a mean inner critic living inside your mind, issue it an eviction order immediately!
 There are more than enough external challenges and risks in our daily lives to contend with.
 We can ill-afford to allow a berating, self-reproaching inner critic to sow seeds of self-doubts and insecurity.

-Be mindful of the times it rear its ugly head.
-Learn to identify its unsubstantiatable, at times paranoia whispers and ignore them.
+Be mindful of the times it rears its ugly head.
+Learn to identify its unsubstantiated, at times paranoia whispers and ignore them.

 With enough practice, you will develop confidence, self-belief, and perseverance over time.